-Below are some of the most common canine diseases and their links to diet.
+Below are some of the most common canine diseases that are affected by nutrition.

-Obesity is associated with increased risk of disease and reduced life span.
+Obesity is associated with increased risk of arthritis, diabetes, cancer and reduced life span.

 The balance between calorie intake and energy expenditure determines your dog’s weight.
 If your dog eats more calories than he burns he’ll gain weight (the body will store the excess energy as fat).
 The opposite is also true – if your dog eats less calories than she burns she will lose weight.
 The same is true for us.